LX2004/mcp_server/README.md

 ---

-## 🧬 Environment Configuration Guide
+## 🧬 Environment Configuration and Using Guide

 To ensure reproducibility of the experiments, all dependencies and software versions are stored in the `environment.yml` file.